 Elizabeth started her career at Pelavin Associates, an educational consulting firm focused on evaluating local, state, and federal education programs and moved on to Scholastic Corp where she worked as a software designer from 1993-2002.
 Her work won numerous awards including: The Teachers' Choice Award; Technology & Learning Award of Excellence; Media & Methods Awards Portfolio; Computer Classroom Learning Award of Excellence; and the Software Publishers Association Codie Award Winner.
 She graduated from Phillips Exeter Academy, Wesleyan University, and the Harvard Graduate School of Education as well as earned a certificate in Creative Writing from Northwestern University.

 Karishma Bhagani, Associate Producing Director, Nairobi Musical Theatre Initiative, Associate Artistic Director, Tebere Arts Foundation

 David Diamond, Director La MaMa Umbria International

 Fidaa Zidan, Actor/Playwright

 Amir Nizar Zuabi, Director/Playwright, Artistic Director, The Walk

 Bonnie is the Executive Director and Founder of GOH Productions, an arts services organization based in NY, focusing on the creation and development of global and local arts projects.
 Since 1988, she has produced projects in NYC, East/Central Europe, former Soviet Union, Asia and the Middle East.
 Stein is a consultant to numerous organizations in production and international exchange.
-With La MaMa, she has co-produced and consulted on numerous projects since the mid 1980s.
-With loving memory, to Ellen. www.gohproductions.org
+With La MaMa, she has co-produced and consulted on numerous projects since the mid 1980s. www.gohproductions.org